demisto/content/Packs/CircleCI/Integrations/CircleCI/README.md

 ### circleci-workflow-jobs-list
 ***
-Retrieve jobs list from CircleCI workflow.
+Retrieves the jobs list from the CircleCI workflow.

 #### Base Command